sytnikov/css-project/README.md

   minmax(a, b) - setting a range of the values, can be replaces with a concrete value to make the page more responsive grid-column (property for an element in the grid): 1 / span 3 -> the element will start with position 1 and will go through three positions; 2 / 4 -> the element will start with position 2 and will stop before position 4;

+  - Responsiveness
+box-sizing: border-box -> should be in the universal class
+@media screen -> a query to let the machine now how to behave for different screens, for example
+@media screen and (max-width: 600px) {} -> the changes will apply for the sreens with the width 600px and less